tux75at/OpenWB_Mazda_SoC_MQTT/README.md

 # OpenWB_Mazda_SoC_MQTT
-Mazda State of Charge Module for OpenWB using MQTT as interface This openWB module uses pymazda https://github.com/bdr99/pymazda, which can also be installed with pip
+Mazda State of Charge Module for OpenWB using MQTT as interface This openWB module uses pymazda https://github.com/bdr99/pymazda, which can be installed with pip.
+The setup procedure will install it.

 ## Requirements
 This module can not run on the openWB hardware, except you have installed it yourself or you have root access to the system.
-You will need a System running linux (e.g. Raspbery Pi) with bullseye (earlier versions of Rasbian are not testet).
+You will need a System running linux e.g. Raspbery Pi with bullseye, earlier versions of Rasbian are not testet and might not work because of incompatibility of some libraries with pymazda.

 ## Installation
 This module and all requred software modules can be installed using the install script.